coozoo/qtjsondiff/README.md

 Usually online viewers are simply crashing and hanging with such data.
 This one viewer still able to work with such big JSONs.

+For example I'm using this in my SignalR, cometD clients to visualize responses or simply to show http response and compare them from other sources.
+And found this example app pretty handy as well.

 Some features:

     - two view modes json formatted text or json tree;